Psi Chi Bylaws

 Section 3.
 Meetings of the Executive Committee shall be called by the President or by any two members of the committee.

 Article VII - Chapter Advisor

 Section 1.
 The Chapter shall have one or more Chapter Advisors.
-The Chapter Advisor(s) must belong to Psi Chi and be part of the faculty of the Stetson University Department of Psychology.
+The Chapter Advisor(s) must belong to Psi Chi and be part of the Stetson University Department of Psychology faculty.